emfoursolutions/trakbridge/docs/DOCKER_PLUGINS.md

 - Only files in mounted directory are accessible

 ### Safe Loading
-- Plugins are loaded in `external_plugins.*` namespace
+- External plugins are loaded in `external_plugins.*` namespace
+- Built-in plugins use `plugins.*` namespace
-- No conflicts with built-in plugins
+- No conflicts between external and built-in plugins
 - Proper error handling and logging

 ### Docker Security